MarynaShavlak/dev-interview-hub/src/features/notificationButton/README.md

 # NotificationButton Feature

 ## Overview
 The **`NotificationButton`** component provides an interface for displaying notifications to users in both desktop and mobile views.
 It integrates a notification trigger button that opens a notification drawer or a popover, depending on the device type.
-This component ensures that users can access their notifications seamlessly across different screen sizes, enhancing user engagement and experience.

 ## Type Definition
 ```typescript